 - Mortgage/rent statement

-Refundable Security Deposit – this will be refunded within 7 days after the end of the booking unless there has been any damage or loss.
+Refundable Security Deposit – this is simply a “hold” on funds (which shows as a pending transaction during your trip) which is released within 7 days after the end of the booking unless there has been any damage or loss.

 What if I crash or damage something?

 The driver will be liable for the insurance excess/deductible in the event of any damage to the vehicle.
 Anything beyond that is covered by the insurance where a claim can be made.
 The driver is responsible for getting the contact details of any third parties involved.

 Obviously we hope you will take care of these beautiful campervans.
 Minor damage is likely to be overlooked but please do let us know!
 We reserve the right to charge you for damage to the interior or exterior, fixtures and fittings.

 The insurance excess/deductible varies from $1000 to $3000 dependent on the drivers being insured (most will be $1000).
 The excess amount will be confirmed at the point of booking once the driver suitability questions have been answered.
 The driver will be liable for part or all of the value of the excess in the event of the vehicle being damaged and or a claim being made.